 The British Union Flag incorporates the flags of Scotland, Ireland and England but does not have any Welsh representation.

 The Flag of Owain Glyndwr …

 Many welsh people believe this flag, which has 4 squares alternating in red and yellow and then a rampant lion of the opposite colour in each square, is the true flag of Wales.
+One of the true Welsh Symbols.
 Believing Owain Glyn Dwr was the last real Prince of Wales.

 Owain Glyn Dwr (anglicised as Owen Glendower) led a Welsh revolt against the English crown between 1400 and 1409.
 He was the last man to claim the title of independent prince of Wales.

 Glyn Dwr was educated in England and joined the English army.
 He took part in an invasion of Scotland and then retired to his estates in Wales.

 In 1399, against the backdrop of Richard II’s overthrow by Henry Bolingbroke, Glyn Dwr’s long-running land dispute with his neighbour, Reginald de Grey, escalated into rebellion.
 Glyn Dwr proclaimed himself prince of Wales in September 1400.